• Skip to primary navigation

 See the recipe card below for complete directions.

-Place chicken on top in a single layer, skin side up.
-If possible, marinate for 3 hours, up to overnight.
+Marinate covered in the refrigerator overnight or at least for 3 hours.
 If you don't have time to marinate, the chicken will still come out tasty.

 Cook at 350ºF for about 40-50 minutes until the internal temperature of the chicken reaches 160-165ºF and the skin is golden brown.